followmyutopia/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/searchExpr.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a value by which the required items are searched.
+Specifies the fields to search.
 <!--/shortDescription-->

 <!--fullDescription-->